scottbedard/svelte-heatmap/README.md

 ##### `colors`

 Array of CSS colors to use for the chart, ordered from lowest to highest.
-Default colors match the GitHub contribution graph.
+Default colors match GitHub's contribution graph with `['#c6e48b', '#7bc96f', '#239a3b', '#196127']`.

 ##### `data`